 On a larger scale, woody biomass can operate boilers that heat schools, offices, institutions and manufacturing facilities.
 The largest wood-powered facilities typically produce both heat and electricity at the same time.
 Such thermal and electric power “cogeneration” systems are actually the most energy efficient.

-Like any power source, woody biomass has its benefits and challenges.
+Like any power source, woody biomass has its benefits and challenges as a fuel source.

-- The net fuel cost is cheaper than heating oil, natural gas, and coal.
+- The net fuel cost is cheaper than heating oil, natural gas, or coal.

-- Woody biomass can be grown and purchased locally and promotes local economies.
+- Woody biomass can be grown and purchased locally, thereby benefitting local economies.

 - Fuel (in the form of logs, wood chips, brush clippings, grasses, and lumber yard waste) is widely available, renewable, and sustainable.